JustX Faculty Grant Program

 Grant will be considered complete and eligibility for future possible funding is contingent upon all of the following:

-• Working Papers and Publications: All grants must produce a working paper that is supplied by the PI to the Director and will be posted to the Center's web site; all working papers and/or publications must acknowledge the Wright Center for the Study of Computation and Just Communities
+• Working Papers and Publications: All grants must produce a working paper that is supplied by the PI to the Director and will be posted to the Center's web site; all working papers and/or publications must acknowledge the Susan and James Wright Center for the Study of Computation and Just Communities

 • Reporting: PI must provide to the Director a project report and financial summary within 60 days of the end of the grant period.